 1. This breed is named after the gene responsible for their coloration

 The Himalayan breed is found in cat breeds with the pointed coloration, which is a pale coat across the body with darker “points” on the extremities.
-The gene responsible for this coat coloration is known as the Himalayan gene.
+The gene responsible for this coat is known as the Himalayan gene.
 It’s found in Siamese, Ragdoll, Ragamuffin, and Himalayan cats, but it can also be found in rabbits, dogs, sheep, and more!

 This gene causes temperature-sensitive albinism.
 All Himalayan kittens are born white or cream due to the consistently warm temperature of their mother cat’s womb.
 As they mature, their coats will start to adjust to the outside environment, and their pointed coats will become evident.